 Take a close look at the chair cushion to my patio set...yep, that's right folks...it's HAIL!
 This is prety typical for the July 4th festivities...as every Seattleite knows summer doesn't officially start until July 5th...but with temps in the high 90's last weekend we were lulled into thinking that summer had arrived...it'll be sweaters and umbrellas again this year...but really, if you haven't watched the fireworks from underneath an umbrella, bundled up in a quilt, then you're really missing out on one of the sweet joys of SUMMER!!

-Baked beans...whether or not the weather cooperates...they are always a hit.
+Baked beans, whether or not the weather cooperates, are always a hit.
 The first time I had these baked beans I was smitten - this is my all-time favorite bean recipe and I have my Aunt Tillie to thank.
-She served these beans years ago at a baby shower at her house - when I got back home I called her for the recipe.
-I wrote it down on the back of my checkbook, ripped it out and stuck it into my recipe file - so it's always easy to find because it sticks way up.
-I make these beans every 4th of July and for every barbeque during the summer and usually a few times during the winter as well - okay, year round!
+She got the recipe from a friend of her back in the early 70’s and I got he recipe from her in the early 90’s.
+I make these beans every 4th of July and for every barbeque during the summer and usually a few times during the winter as well, okay, year round!
+I love them as a side dish but they also are great served as a dip with chips!

 Baked Beans - Adapted From my Aunt Tillie aka Florence Peterson